Explore Olympia and Beyond

 Home to a peculiar landscape of natural mounds, the preserve features several trails to wander through a rare topography and see one of the area's last remaining prairies.
 How were the mounds created?
 Visit the interpretive center to learn about the different theories, which include glacial deposits and giant prehistoric gophers!
 This geological phenomenon is close to Millersylvania State Park.

 Many roads lead to the Capitol Forest and its 90,000 acres of single track, logging roads, and trees.
 Two systems are open for hiking, horses, off-road vehicles and mountain biking.
 We suggest taking Hwy.
-101 south to the Rock Candy Mountain entrance to find our favorite mountain biking trails.
-Be sure to take a map with you!
+101 south to the Rock Candy Mountain entrance to find our favorite mountain biking trails and She Bear, an enormous boulder to climb.
+Be sure to take a map with you (or get one for your smartphone) and don’t forget your Discover Pass!

 Protecting the south Puget Sound's Nisqually River Delta, the refuge harbors lots of wildlife and is jammed full of attractions for nature enthusiasts.
 More than 200 species of birds have been documented at Nisqually’s grasslands, mudflats, salt marshes, and freshwater ponds.